Roanoke College: Accomplishments

 Roanoke teams have won 101 conference championships as of May 2013 (47 in men's sports, 54 in women's sports) since the college joined the ODAC as a founding member in 1976.
 Roanoke has won more conference championships than any other ODAC school in men's lacrosse with 18 titles and women's basketball with 13 titles.
-Roanoke and Hampden–Sydney College are tied for the most conference championships in men's basketball with both schools owning 10 titles each.
+Roanoke, Hampden–Sydney College, and Randolph-Macon College are tied for the most conference championships in men's basketball with 10 titles each.